-La Habichuela has been a fixture in Cancun for over 30 years and is located in what was once owner Armando Pezzotti's home.
-The delightful ambiance, which includes sculptures, trees, plants and twinkling lights can be enjoyed in the open air garden or from the lounge.
-You'll find high quality food made with the finest ingredients and superb service at La Hablichuela.
-The restaurant's signature dish is Cocobichuela, a mixture of lobster, shrimp, rice, curry sauce and tropical fruits, all served in a coconut shell.
-Complete your meal with a delicious Flambé dessert and Mayan coffee.
+La Habichuela has been a fixture in Cancun for over 40 years and is located in what was once owner Armando Pezzotti's home.
+The delightful ambiance which includes Mayan sculptures, trees, plants and twinkling lights can be enjoyed in the open air garden or from the indoor section.
+Offering high quality food made with the finest ingredients and superb service, the restaurant's signature dish is Cocobichuela, a mixture of lobster, shrimp, rice, curry sauce and tropical fruits, all served in a coconut shell.
+No meal at La Habichuela is complete without the Chichen Itza dessert and Mayan coffee.

 Recommended for Mexican because: La Habichuela has it all.
 Good food, excellent service and lovely ambiance.

 Kristin's expert tip: For the best experience, request a table in the lovely garden section.